protectors of the realm

 White, black, chocolate, red, or liver main body color.

 Parasite Prevention – We use Interceptor Plus and Credelio.
 Interceptor Plus protects our dogs from Heartworms, Hookworms, Roundworms, Whipworms, and Tapeworms.
 Credelio protects our dogs from Fleas and Ticks.

 Vaccinations – Our dogs are vaccinated for Rabies, Distemper, Adenovirus, Parainfluenza, Parvo, and most importantly, LEPTO!
 It is important to vaccinate your dogs yearly with a 4-strain Leptospirosis vaccine!
 Here is a video that explains the dangers of LEPTO!

-Diet – We feed our LGDs Victor Performance Dry Dog Food.
-They do well on this diet, and it is made in Texas!
+Diet – We feed our LGDs Purina Pro Plan Large Breed Chicken and Rice.
+They do well on this diet!

 here's what you need to know